Monogamy of entanglement

-where $\rho_{A_{1}A_k}$ is the density matrix of the substate consisting of qubits $A_1$ and $A_k$ and $\tau$ is the "tangle," a quantification of bipartite entanglement equal to the square of the concurrence.
+where $\rho_{A_{1}A_k}$ is the density matrix of the substate consisting of qubits $A_1$ and $A_k$ and $\tau$ is the "tangle", a quantification of bipartite entanglement equal to the square of the concurrence.

 Monogamy, which is closely related to the no-cloning property, is purely a feature of quantum correlations, and has no classical analogue.
-Supposing that two classical random variables X and Y are correlated, we can copy, or "clone," X to create arbitrarily many random variables that all share precisely the same correlation with Y. If we let X and Y be entangled quantum states instead, then X cannot be cloned, and this sort of "polygamous" outcome is impossible.
+Supposing that two classical random variables X and Y are correlated, we can copy, or "clone", X to create arbitrarily many random variables that all share precisely the same correlation with Y. If we let X and Y be entangled quantum states instead, then X cannot be cloned, and this sort of "polygamous" outcome is impossible.

 The monogamy of entanglement has broad implications for applications of quantum mechanics ranging from black hole physics to quantum cryptography, where it plays a pivotal role in the security of quantum key distribution.

 Proof

-The monogamy of bipartite entanglement was established for tripartite systems in terms of concurrence by Coffman, Kundu, and Wootters in 2000.
-In 2006, Osborne and Verstraete extended this result to the multipartite case, proving the CKW inequality.
+The monogamy of bipartite entanglement was established for tripartite systems in terms of concurrence by Valerie Coffman, Joydip Kundu, and William Wootters in 2000.
+In 2006, Tobias Osborne and Frank Verstraete extended this result to the multipartite case, proving the CKW inequality.